Analytical Lead/Research Fellow

 Robust & Reproducible use of High-Security Patient Data

-At the end of 2020, I will start a Wellcome Trust Open Research project to design reproducible and transparent methods for research using patient data.
+In 2021, I will start a Wellcome Trust Open Research project to design reproducible and transparent methods for research using patient data.
 The goal of the project is to automate the capture and reporting of complex data provenance without compromising patient data privacy.

 Patient-Centred Care for Fibromyalgia